 How do I ensure that my item is delivered safely?

 We encourage all of our sellers, whether shipping domestically or internationally, to insure packages before they are sent to buyers.
 Check with your preferred carrier regarding insurance costs for international shipments.
+If you're using a Reverb shipping label to ship internationally, you may insure it for up to $2,500 USD.

 How do I verify an international address?